 REIT risk.
-The trust invests in REITs.
+The trusts invest in REITs.
 A REIT is a company that buys, develops, finances and/or manages income-producing real estate.
 Such securities may concentrate their investments in specific geographic areas or in specific property types, such as hotels, shopping malls, residential complexes and office buildings.
-The value of the real estate securities and the ability of such securities to distribute income may be adversely affected by several factors, including: rising interest rates; changes in the global and local economic climate and real estate conditions; perceptions of prospective tenants of the safety, convenience and attractiveness of the properties; the ability of the owner to provide adequate management, maintenance and insurance; the cost of complying with the Americans with Disabilities Act; increased competition from new properties; the impact of present or future environmental legislation and compliance with environmental laws; changes in real estate taxes and other operating expenses; adverse changes in governmental rules and fiscal policies; adverse changes in zoning laws; declines in the value of real estate; the downturn in the subprime mortgage lending market in the United States; and other factors beyond the control of the issuer of the security.
+The value of the real estate securities and the ability of such securities to distribute income may be adversely affected by several factors, including: rising interest rates; changes in the global and local economic climate and real estate conditions; perceptions of prospective tenants of the safety, convenience and attractiveness of the properties; the ability of the owner to provide adequate management, maintenance and insurance: the cost of complying with the Americans with Disabilities Act; increased competition from new properties; the impact of present or future environmental legislation and compliance with environmental laws; changes in real estate taxes and other operating expenses; adverse changes in governmental rules and fiscal policies: adverse changes in zoning laws; declines in the value of real estate; the downturn in the subprime mortgage lending market in the United States; and other factors beyond the control of the issuer of the security.
 Additionally, current negative economic impacts caused by COVID-19 have resulted in a number of businesses and individuals struggling to pay their rents, which has created cash flow difficulties for many landlords.
 Furthermore, demand for leased commercial space has weakened.
 REITs provide space to many industries that have been directly impacted by the spread of COVID-19 and may be negatively impacted by these current conditions.

 Foreign securities risk.
-The trust invests in U.S.-listed foreign securities.
+The Dow 50 Trust invests in U.S.-listed foreign securities and the Quality High Dividend Trust invests in a U.S.listed foreign security.
 Securities of foreign issuers present risks beyond those of domestic securities.
 The prices of foreign securities can be more volatile than U.S. securities due to such factors as political, social and economic developments abroad, the differences between the regulations to which U.S. and foreign issuers and markets are subject, the seizure by the government of company assets, excessive taxation, withholding taxes on dividends and interest, limitations on the use or transfer of portfolio assets, and political or social instability.
 Other risks include the following:

-- Enforcing legal rights may be difficult, costly and slow in foreign countries, and there may be special problems enforcing claims against foreign governments. - Foreign issuers may not be subject to accounting standards or governmental supervision comparable to U.S. issuers, and there may be less public information about their operations. - Foreign markets may be less liquid and more volatile than U.S. markets. - Foreign securities often trade in currencies other than the U.S. dollar.
-Changes in currency exchange rates may affect the trust's value, the value of dividends and interest earned, and gains and losses realized on the sale of securities.
-An increase in the strength of the U.S. dollar relative to these other currencies may cause the value of a trust to decline.
-Certain foreign currencies may be particularly volatile, and foreign governments may intervene in the currency markets, causing a decline in value or liquidity in the trust's foreign security holdings. - Future political and governmental restrictions which might adversely affect the payment or receipt of income on the foreign securities.
+• Enforcing legal rights may be difficult, costly and slow in foreign countries, and there may be special problems enforcing claims against foreign governments.

+- Foreign issuers may not be subject to accounting standards or governmental supervision comparable to U.S. issuers, and there may be less public information about their operations. - Foreign markets may be less liquid and more volatile than U.S. markets. - Foreign securities often trade in • currencies other than the U.S. dollar.
+Changes in currency exchange rates may affect the trusts' value, the value of dividends and interest earned, and gains and losses realized on the sale of securities.
+An increase in the strength of the U.S. dollar relative to these other currencies may cause the value of the trusts to decline.
+Certain foreign currencies may be particularly volatile, and foreign governments may intervene in the currency markets, causing a decline in value or liquidity in the trusts' foreign security holdings. - Future political and governmental restrictions which might adversely affect the payment or receipt of income on the foreign securities.

-Mid-capitalization company risk.
-The trust includes securities issued by mid-capitalization companies.
+Small- and mid-capitalization company risk.
+The trusts include securities issued by small- and mid-capitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
-Mid-capitalization companies may:
+Small- and mid-capitalization companies may: